Swifties

 Swifties are the fandom of the American singer-songwriter Taylor Swift.
-Regarded by journalists as one of the largest and most devoted fanbases in music, Swifties are known for their high levels of participation, community, and cultural impact on the music industry and popular culture.
+Regarded by journalists as one of the largest and most devoted fanbases, Swifties are known for their high levels of participation, community, and cultural impact on the music industry and popular culture.
 They are a subject of widespread coverage in the mainstream media.

-Critics have opined that Swift has redefined artist–fandom relationships by establishing an intimate connection with Swifties.
-She has frequently engaged with, helped, credited and prioritized her fans, who have offered unprecedented support and interest in her works irrespective of her wavering reception in the media.
-They continued to support Swift through her genre transitions, unanticipated artistic pivots, and her highly publicized controversies such as the 2019 masters dispute, while instigating the political scrutiny of Ticketmaster that led to the implementation of various laws and stimulating economic growth with the Eras Tour.
+As opposed to a casual fan, a Swiftie is a serious fan of Swift, whose releases, promotional efforts, and fashion looks have garnered attention for incorporating Easter eggs and clues that are decoded by the fandom.
+Critics have opined that Swift has redefined artist–fandom relationships by establishing an intimate connection with the Swifties.
+She has frequently engaged with, credited, prioritized and financially aided her fans, who have offered unprecedented support and interest in her works irrespective of her wavering reception in the media.
+They continued to support Swift through her genre transitions, unanticipated artistic pivots, and her highly publicized controversies such as the Kanye West feud and the masters dispute, while instigating the political scrutiny of Ticketmaster that led to the implementation of various laws and stimulating economic growth with the Eras Tour.
+On the other hand, some Swifties have criticized Swift on her lifestyle choices, which journalists have described as a parasocial tendency.

 Journalists consider Swifties as a significantly influential voting bloc, especially in the politics of the United States.

-Swift's releases, promotional efforts, and fashion have garnered attention for incorporating Easter eggs and clues that are decoded by Swifties and considered part of her musical universe.
-They have also been a subject of criticism, with some fans displaying disregard for Swift's privacy by publicizing her real-time locations and verbally abusing individuals, including celebrities, who malign Swift.
-On the other hand, some Swifties criticize Swift herself for her lifestyle and professional choices, which journalists disapprove as a parasocial relationship.
+Chilean president Gabriel Boric, Filipino vice-president Leni Robredo, and Guatemalan president Bernardo Arévalo incorporated the Swifties in their presidential campaigns.
+The fanbase was targeted in the 2024 Southport stabbings and Vienna concert terror plot.
+Swifties themselves are a subject of criticism, as some fans display disregard for Swift's privacy, publicizing her real-time locations as well as verbally abusing individuals, including celebrities, who malign Swift.

-Cultural analyses have variably described Swifties as a community of interest, a subculture, and a near-metaverse, while academics have studied them for their consumerism, content creation, social capital, collective effervescence, organizing prolificacy, and interpersonal relationships.
-The word "Swiftie(s)" was added to the Oxford Dictionary of English in 2023.
+Celebrities such as Bono, Olivia Rodrigo, Halsey, and Henry Cavill have referred to themselves as Swifties.
+Cultural analyses have variably described the Swifties as a community of interest, a subculture, and a musical universe or a near-metaverse, while academics have studied them for their social capital, collective effervescence, organizing prolificacy, consumerism, content creation, and interpersonal relationships.
+Various universities host Swiftie fan clubs.
+The word "Swiftie(s)" was added to the Oxford Dictionary of English in 2023, and the animal genus Swiftiephylus was named in honor of the fanbase in 2026.